 7 Deadly Sins was shot under the title Charlie Charlie, and that’s the only title I could find any posters, trailers, etc under.
 It is not a good sign when a distributor can’t be bothered making promotional material for their film.
 It’s as if they have no faith in it and just dumped it on Amazon for a quick buck.
 But I still decided to give this variation on the idiots play with a Ouija board theme a chance.

 Then we have a flashback to five years ago.
-When Richard (Tom Sizemore, Abstruse, Hell Girl), Kim’s father, had a meltdown and was institutionalized.
+When Richard (Tom Sizemore, Hustle Down, Hell Girl), Kim’s father, had a meltdown and was institutionalized.
 Want to bet his mutterings about Charlie Charlie will be relevant later in 7 Deadly Sins?

 Anyways, everyone ends up partying at Kim’s once her mother leaves.
-Which means we have a bunch of obnoxious assholes acting like they’re in a rap video.
+This means we have a bunch of obnoxious assholes acting like they’re in a rap video.
 Or a hair metal video if you’re old school.
 Until the cops show up.
 With nothing better to do they decide to play Charlie Charlie.
-Of course they end up summoning something from the other side.
+Of course, they end up summoning something from the other side.

 Once the evil entity shows up things do get a bit more interesting.
 But the idea of a creature that can look like anyone stalking people at a party was done so much better in Head Count.
 At least I gave a shit about most of the characters in that film.
 In 7 Deadly Sins, I just wanted them dead.